obsidian-tasks-group/obsidian-tasks/docs/Queries/Combining Filters.md

 Spaces around Operators are now optional.

-For example, before Tasks X.Y.Z the following was invalid, as there were no spaces `AND`.
+For example, before Tasks 7.0.0 the following was invalid, as there were no spaces `AND`.

 `(path includes a)AND(path includes b)`